-Bronchodilator reversibility may be lost during severe exacerbations or viral infections, and in long-standing asthma, and it usually decreases with inhaled corticosteroid treatment.
-If bronchodilator reversibility is not found at initial presentation, the next step depends on the availability of tests and the clinical urgency of need for treatment.
-See Box 1-3 (p.27) for diagnosis of asthma in patients already taking controller treatment.
+Bronchodilator responsiveness (reversibility) may be lost during severe exacerbations or viral infections, and in long-standing asthma, and it usually decreases with inhaled corticosteroid treatment.
+If bronchodilator responsiveness is not found at initial presentation, the next step depends on the availability of tests and the clinical urgency of need for treatment.

+Deleted: See Box 1-3 (p.27) for diagnosis of asthma in patients already taking controller treatment.